mikedilger/mosaic-spec/docs/filter.md

 > **0x84**

-Excludes all records with the given references (IDs or Addresses).
+Excludes all records with the given IDs

 ```text
             1   2   3   4   4   5   6